Tibboh17/Database/Database System/(SQL) 03. SQL vs. NoSQL.md

     - **SQL** is a popular standard language that is well supported by many different database systems.
     - **NoSQL** has varying levels of support in various database systems.

-# Pros and cons of SQL
+# Pros and Cons of SQL
 - **Pros of SQL**
     - **SQL** is widely understood and supported.
     - **SQL** is extremely useful for simple aggregations over large datasets.